 - Private placement fraud, or fraud in the non-public issuance of securities, typically from startups and other small companies, which may include failing to disclose all material risks of the investment or potential conflicts of interest

-- Variable annuity investment fraud, which involves a type of financial instrument that pays income to the investor based on how the investments in the variable annuity fund have performed
+- Variable annuity investment fraud, involves a type of financial instrument that pays income to the investor based on how the investments in the variable annuity fund have performed

 - Stockbroker fraud and misconduct, which may include failing to make full disclosures regarding prospective investments or making purchases or sales of securities without a client’s knowledge or consent

-- Elder financial fraud, a specific subset of securities fraud that targets elderly investors, who may be less active in managing their investments or otherwise more vulnerable to fraud
+- Elder financial fraud, is a specific subset of securities fraud that targets elderly investors, who may be less active in managing their investments or otherwise more vulnerable to fraud

 - EB-5 Immigrant Investor Program fraud, which financially exploits foreign nationals seeking to become permanent lawful residents in the U.S. through the EB-5 visa program, which allows foreign nationals to move to the U.S. by making investments in U.S. companies to create new jobs and drive economic growth